 This syllabus includes 27 reading assignments.
 The class meets 28 times during the semester, which means that the there is a tiny bit of flex in the schedule.
 Each week will typically cover two assignments.
-Those who do the reading on the weekends should read two assignments ahead and try to re-read or skim the assignments before coming to class on Tuesday and Thursday. assignment.
+Those who do the reading on the weekends should read two assignments ahead and try to re-read or skim the assignments before coming to class on Monday and Wednesday.

 There are three assigned books.
 The supplement contains the Uniform Commercial Code and the Second Restatement of Contracts.
 When you encounter sections of the Uniform Commercial Code in the reading, you must look up those sections in the supplement.
 If you do not read the Code, you will never understand it.

 There are other two assigned books.
-One is Chirelstein’s fine book and the other is the casebook, which comes in looseleaf form.
+One is Chirelstein’s fine book and the other is the casebook.
 When an assignment includes reading from both of these books, I recommend that you read Chirelstein first and the casebook second, as Chirelstein provides an excellent roadmap to the material.
 If you can read only one or the other, my former students would recommend that you read Chirelstein.

 Professor Russell will supplement class lectures with occasional YouTube videos.

 Before the first class, complete the following tasks.